 You’ll also want to weigh video ad lengths against each other.
 As mentioned above, 15-second ads aren’t skippable, maximizing your reach if you can abbreviate your messaging in a powerful way.
 But you should still develop 30-second advertisements as well.
 Even though users can skip your ad after five seconds, that introductory period serves as a testing ground in itself.
 Engage the viewer right off the bat, giving them a reason to continue watching.
 If most users are skipping your ads in the first five seconds, then that’s probably a sign to get back to the drawing board.

 If this all sounds a tad complicated – well, it can be.
-Companies without the bandwidth to continually test all these ad variations benefit from mobile video advertising companies that offer demand-side platforms (DSP) and A/B testing via machine learning algorithms.
+Companies without the bandwidth to continually test all these ad variations benefit from benefit from mobile video advertising companies that offer demand-side platforms (DSP) and A/B testing via machine learning algorithms.
 There are endless details and nuances to test in mobile video programmatic.
 AI allows brands to simultaneously run and test their video ads to ensure they’re serving the best format variations for the intended user, device and medium.

 Programmatic video advertising is evolving more each day, offering brands a less intrusive advertising method that can scale to reach various segments of their customer base.
 Remember to give users a transparent presentation of your app, including multiple types of ad variation inventory with your DSP, and let the A/B data guide your efforts from there.